Sexual harassment in the workplace: impacts and solutions

 Harmful impacts on individual health

-Female victims of sexual harassment are more likely to have high blood pressure and sleep disorders (Source: Jama Internal Medicine).
+- Sleep disorders and chronic fatigue: Women who experience sexual harassment are more likely to have high blood pressure and sleep disorders (Source: Jama Internal Medicine).

-Consequences for the workplace too
+Consequences for the workplace

 How to combat sexual harassment in the workplace?